-Laws vary from state to state, but the vast majority of states treat a harmful exposure to toxic chemicals in the workplace as a workers' compensation claim.
-These sorts of injuries can be caused by a one-time significant exposure or where the bodily damage occurred over a period of time in which you were exposed to one or more toxins, which in some states is called an occupational disease.
+Most states treat a harmful exposure to toxic chemicals in the workplace as a workers' compensation claim.
+These sorts of injuries can be caused by a one-time significant exposure or by prolonged exposure over a period of time.

-(If you have been exposed to asbestos, and are worried about the possibility of mesothelioma or other asbestos-related problems, there may be unique legal issues outside the scope of workers compensation.
-Please see Workers Exposed to Asbestos: Laws and Legal Remedies.)
+If you've been exposed to asbestos and are worried about the possibility of mesothelioma or other asbestos-related problems, you might be able to sue for damages rather than being forced to file a workers' comp claim.
+To learn about the unique legal issues involved with asbestos litigation, read Workers Exposed to Asbestos: Laws and Legal Remedies.